DallanQ/race_for_the_galaxy/Manual.md

 The player may discard this card from their tableau to reduce the cost of placing a non-military world (icon of a white circle with a black border ) to 0.

-This cannot be used to place an Alien production or windfall world (  a circle with a border of red and blank, a center filled with a light shade of yellow and a light shade of yellow circle with a middle ring of color red and black, a center filled with white ).
+This cannot be used to place an Alien production or windfall world (icon of a yellow circle with a red and black border, and an icon of a white circle with a red and black border and a yellow halo).

 It Can Place The Alien Rosetta Stone World.

-**Powers cannot reduce costs below 0 nor take effect during the phase in which they are placed.
-Cost reductions can apply when using a "Pay for Military" power to settle a military world ( a white circle with a red border ).**

 #### Military (page 9)